-It’s hard to escape talk of COVID-19 these days.
+These days, it’s hard to escape talk of COVID-19.
 It’s infiltrated the news, social media, advertising, and worst of all, our daily thoughts and concerns.
 As a brand, it’s important to be sensitive to the current state of affairs while also giving your customers a positive escape.
 As you might imagine, it’s a difficult balancing act.

 Reevaluate your customers’ content needs

-The first step in refocusing your brand’s content is taking a deeper look at the content your customers are looking for.
+The first step in refocusing your brand’s content is taking a deeper look at what kinds of content your customers are looking for.
 You may have had a firm grasp on this before, but the pandemic has changed many people’s outlooks and reactions to consumer-facing brands.

 Conduct social listening, surveys, and data analysis to discover your customers’ attitudes toward particular messages.
 What do customers expect from you?
-Are they tired or overwhelmed with certain topics?
+What do they want more of?
+Are they tired or overwhelmed with certain content types or topics?
 What are they interested in right now, and what are the sentiments surrounding those topics?

 Provide positive, non-crisis content